The Fight Wasn’t About the Credit Card Bill

 Try a simple reset:

-2. Agree on the next card or next payment target.
+- Agree on the next target card or payment.

 That structure sounds basic, but basic beats reactive.